 There will be eight Burbank residents running for two open City Council seats in November, with three people looking to nab the position of city treasurer.
 Local voters will cast their ballots on Nov.
 3, with the newly elected council members holding their seats for four years and the treasurer holding his or her seat for two years to finish the unexpired term of former City Treasurer Debbie Kukta.
 Each candidate submitted a statement to The Leader for publication, explaining why he or she should be elected to a city position.

-The report, drafted by the Burbank Police Department, had been placed on the agenda before the council’s Aug.
+After hearing from some residents who voiced frustration that the topic hadn’t been discussed, the Burbank City Council will review the possibility of fining people who don’t adhere to face covering requirements.
+Council members Emily Gabel-Luddy and Timothy Murphy led the push during the panel’s Tuesday meeting to return a report on the subject to the agenda.
+The matter is scheduled to be discussed when the council next meets on Sept.
+15. The report, drafted by the Burbank Police Department, had been placed on the agenda before the council’s Aug.
 11 meeting after Councilman Jess Talamantes requested it.
 But when the meeting began, Talamantes abruptly pulled the item, later saying he “didn’t feel it was the right time to discuss it.”

 Burbank expects to receive about $477,000 from the state for housing programs, the city’s staff announced recently.

 The funds for which the city is applying come from the California Department of Housing and Community Development and would pay for the costs of new initiatives supporting low-income families and those at risk of homelessness.